What Femininity Means to Me

 ALL THESE THINGS ARE ADDED

 Most of these added things that our culture sees as feminine (like clothes, preferences, abilities and natural talents) are often social constructs.
 That doesn’t make them bad, we just have to keep our priorities straight if we are to excel in life.
-We cannot base truth on culture, ever, but since the biological and cultural definitions of femininity are something we learn from babyhood that is usually where we begin.
-It shouldn’t end there.
+We cannot base truth on culture, ever, but truth may be found within culture.
+At any rate, culture is where 100% of us start in our understandings of who we are, we just shouldn’t end there.
 Spiritually we must find identity outside of ourselves, and then the messed up and warped parts of culture and sometimes even biology, will begin to straighten.

 What femininity means in me (keep in mind, this is me, not you):